 i.
 The Chair and Chair-Elect and Past Chair shall be nonvoting members of Faculty Senate.

 ii.
 The Chair of the Faculty Affairs Committee shall be an ex officio nonvoting member of Faculty Senate.

 iii.
 The Administrative Associate shall be an ex officio, nonvoting member of Faculty Senate.

 Section 2.
 Eligibility for Election to Membership.

-Any member of the tenured or tenurable faculty is eligible for election as a senator or alternate representing their constituency.
+Representatives of their constituency will generally be tenured faculty, but any member of the tenured or tenurable faculty is eligible for election as a senator or alternate representing their constituency.
 All Emeritus Faculty members are eligible for election to be the senator or alternate representing their constituency.
 Any NTT or Gallatin College faculty meeting the requirements in Section 1A is eligible for election as a senator or alternate representing their respective constituency.

 Section 3.
 Election.

 A. Each constituency shall elect one Faculty constituent should they wish to be represented in Faculty Senate.